jsum20/flutter_app/README.md

-# hulee_task
+# Flutter App

-The objective of this task is to create a Flutter application that integrates with a provided API to manage and display user shifts.
+The objective of this project is to create a Flutter application that integrates with a provided API to manage and display user shifts.
 The application allows for a user to view their shifts in a monthly calendar and interact with individual shifts.
 There is a Clock-in and Clock-out feature with required time and location validations.